Icytank/9animetv-requests-monitor/README.md

    - Open `play.html` in a modern browser.
    - Enter the M3U8 INDEX URL in the input field and click "Load Video" to initiate playback.

+## 🤯 Conclusion

+Essentially, all you need to do to scrape 9animetv is to capture the M3U8 index URL.
+Once you have this URL, you can use it to play or download the video segments by loading it into a compatible player.
+This proof of concept illustrates the process of identifying the streaming URL despite obfuscation techniques.

 ## ⚠️ Disclaimer

 This project is for **educational purposes only**.
 Using it on 9animetv or other websites may violate terms of service.
 The author is not liable for any misuse of this information.